 6.2.1 Applicability to language

-The vulnerabilities related to insufficient use of the type system as specified in ISO/IEC TR 24772-1:2019 subclause 6.2 apply to Python.
+The vulnerabilities related to insufficient use of the type system as specified in ISO/IEC 24772-1 subclause 6.2 apply to Python.

 Python abstracts all data as objects and every object has a type (in addition to an identity and a value).
 Extensions to Python, written in other languages, can define new types, and Python code can also define new types, either programmatically through the types module, or by using the dedicated class statement.